 Sometimes you need to get commits.
 Here are some scenarios:

-- You may fork the official Zulip repo to your GitHub fork.
+You may fork the official Zulip repository to your GitHub fork.

-- You may fetch commits from the official Zulip repo to your local copy.
+You may fetch commits from the official Zulip repository to your local copy.

 Sometimes you want to publish commits.
 Here are some scenarios:

 You push code from your local copy to your GitHub fork.
 (You usually want to put the commit on a feature branch.)

 You submit a PR to the official Zulip repo.

 Finally, the Zulip core team will occasionally want your changes!